 Taylor Swift has been nominated twice and won once in 2010.

 There is a subjective pattern here, Kanye.
-The Grammys are not the Super Bowl of Music … but possibly the Oscars.
+The Grammys are not the Super Bowl of Music … but possibly the #OscarsSoWhite.

-Now, before I go on addressing you, Kanye, let me address Shirley and Brandon.
+Now, before I go on addressing you, Kanye, let me address the misinformed comments of Shirley Manson of Garbage, and New Orleans Saints cornerback, Brandon Browner.

 I’ll be right back.

-Shirley Manson of Garbage has only been nominated once, for Album of the Year, so within “the Grammy world” and using the criteria of her fellow artists — her own peers — she can’t hold a candle or stand to criticize Kanye – she has no idea how it feels to be nominated THREE times and NOT win.
+Shirley/Garbage has only been nominated once for Album of the Year, so within “the Grammy world” and using the criteria of her fellow artists — her own peers — she can’t hold a candle or stand to criticize Kanye – she has no idea how it feels to be nominated THREE times and NOT win.

-Snap back to reality, Brandon Browner, and stop referring to Square Pants Sponge Bob to get your point across on Twitter – you are not talking to baby North:
+Snap back to reality, Brandon, and stop referring to Square Pants Sponge Bob to get your point across on Twitter – you are not talking to baby North:

 Brandon claims the “greats” would never act like Kanye at the Grammys.
 Well, that’s because …